 Talk to us!
 There are a few ways to get in touch with other people who work on MDN content.

 We use Internet Relay Chat (IRC) to converse about MDN and its content.
 You can join in the conversation!
 We have several channels to choose from, depending on your specific area of interest:

-- This channel is for general discussion of MDN.
-If you're not sure where to look for help, or what your problem involves, you can ask here!
-This channel is used to discuss documentation content.
+- This channel is for general discussion of MDN: using the site, reading content on the site, and contributing to the site's content.
 If you have questions or comments about article content, new articles you'd like to see or create, or just want to talk with the writing team, this is the place to be.

 - Documentation site development (#mdndev)

 - The #mdndev channel is where we talk about the development work of the platform that runs the MDN site.
 If you have problems with the site's functionality, or ideas for features, you can join us here to talk about it.

 Longer-term discussions happen on our mailing list, email@example.com.
 You can post to the list without subscribing to it, but in that case, your post must be approved by a moderator, which means it will take longer for others to see it.
 You can view and post to dev-mdc via your choice of formats: